-A University and College Composite Fee of \$62.50 is required of every student at the beginning of each term.
-This fee covers the following services:

-Infirmary and Health Clinic.
-For a statement of the privileges given, see the General Information booklet.

-Willard Straight Hall membership.
+A University and College Composite Fee of \$70 is required of every student at the beginning of each term.
+This fee covers the following services: (1) Health services and medical care.
+These services are centered in the University Clinic or out-patient department and in Cornell Infirmary or hospital.
+Students are entitled to unlimited visits at the Clinic; laboratory and X-ray examinations indicated for diagnosis and treatment; hospitalization in the Infirmary with medical care for a maximum of fourteen days each term and emergency surgical care.
+The cost for these services is included in the College and University general fee.
+For further details, including charges for special services, see the General Information Announcement.
+(2) Willard Straight Hall membership.
 Willard Straight Hall is the student union; each student shares in the common privileges afforded by the operation of Willard Straight Hall, subject to regulations approved by the Board of Managers of the Hall.

-Laboratory services for courses taken in the state colleges.

-University administration and endowed college laboratory services.

-Physical recreation.
-Each male student is entitled to the use of the gymnasium and the University playgrounds, and to the use of a locker, bathing facilities, and towels, in the gymnasium, Barton Hall, or the Schoellkopf Memorial Building; and a women student to the use of the women's gymnasium, recreation rooms, and playgrounds, and to the use of a locker.

-Student activities.
-This fee provides funds for worthy student organizations as approved by the Board of Trustees on recommendation of the Student Council.
+(3) Laboratory services for courses taken in the State Colleges.
+(4) University administration and endowed college laboratory services.
+(5) Physical recreation.
+Each male student is entitled to the use of the gymnasium and the university playgrounds, and to the use of a locker, bathing facilities, and towels in the gymnasium, Barton Hall, or the Schoellkopf Memorial Building; and each woman student to the use of the women's gymnasium, recreation rooms, and playgrounds, and to the use of a locker.
+(6) Student activities.
+The fee helps to provide funds for worthy student organizations as approved by the Board of Trustees on recommendation of the Student Council.

-$Books,\,instruments,\,{\rm and}\,\,instructional\,\,supplies$ may cost from \$25 to \$50 a term.
+Books, instruments, and instructional supplies may cost from \$25 to \$50 a term.